jackd248/temps/README.md

 You can [download](https://github.com/jackd248/temps/releases) the latest stable version of Temps for Windows, Mac OS and Linux.

-## Instructions
+### Instructions

-You need a free API Key by [OpenWeatherMap](http://openweathermap.org/) to fetch weather information.
+__You need a free API Key by [OpenWeatherMap](http://openweathermap.org/) to fetch weather information.__

+Because of this is a non-profit project, I'm not able to offer unlimited access to weather information by myself.

 ## Credits